hytechclub/cs-201/Reference.md

 int yCoordinate = centerPoint.Y;
 ```

+### `SpriteFont`
+To make text appear in the game, it will be necessary to use a `SpriteFont`.
+For more information, check out [this guide](http://rbwhitaker.wikidot.com/monogame-drawing-text-with-spritefonts).
+Before using a `SpriteFont` in the code, it will be necessary to use the Content Pipeline to generate one.

+The general steps to create a `SpriteFont` are as follows:

+1. Open the **Content.mgcb** file in the MonoGame Content Pipeline Tool
+1. Click the "New Item" button
+1. Create a **.spritefont** item
+1. Build the content
+1. In the code for the game, create a new `SpriteFont` field
+1. Initialize the `SpriteFont` field
+    ```cs
+    // Example
+    myFontField = Content.Load<SpriteFont>("MySpriteFontFilename");
+    ```

 ## <span>C#</span> Language Features
 There are some important parts of the C# language that will be useful to know.